sarisabell/sarisabell.github.io/_posts/2021-08-27-plot_basics.md

 ### The presteps to do before you can start

-First, I will import the libraries and functions that I need for plotting:
+First, I will import the libraries/functions that I need for plotting:
 ```python
 import pandas as pd
 import numpy as np